If Your Pipes Are Frozen, Follow These Steps to Thaw Them Out

 Although many people turn down the thermostat at night, this can be detrimental to the pipes in an older home.
 Instead, it’s recommended to keep your thermostat the same both day and night.
 This will help keep pipes warm, even when it’s extremely cold outside.

 If you have a garage, then it’s important to keep the door closed to prevent the cold outside air from coming in.
 If you must open it, make sure it’s not left open for more than a few minutes before you close it again.
 Since this room is generally not insulated, keeping the cold air out can help keep pipes from freezing.
-When you are seeing frozen water and frozen water ice icicles around your home, there is a good indication that you may have a problem with your water supply or frozen water pipes.

 Turn on one of the faucets that’s connected to an exposed outdoor pipe.
 Allowing it to drip even just a little bit will help minimize the risk of freezing when temperatures are low.